 Availability: Covers 500+ cities in 24 countries, including Amsterdam, Austin, Baltimore, Singapore, Tokyo, Portland, and a host of other locations peppered throughout the globe.

-Fee: UberEats charges a service fee of 15% of an order’s subtotal, and there is a small order fee for orders less than $10.
+Fee: UberEats charges a service fee of 15% of an order’s subtotal, and there is a small order fee for orders less than a certain amount (usually $10).
 Fees may vary based on restaurant and location.
-Gift cards are available.
+UberEats has a $10-per-month Eats Pass subscription that provides $0 delivery and 5% off orders over $15.
+Gift cards are also available.

 Postmates is a little different than the other food delivery services on our list.
 First off, you can get a lot more than food.
-Postmates is a delivery service that will pick up just about anything from just about anywhere and deliver it to your doorstep, even alcohol.
-Since Postmates doesn’t partner with restaurants, the only thing you are limited by is your location.
+Postmates is a delivery service that will pick up just about anything from just about anywhere and deliver it to your doorstep, even delivering alcohol.

 Availability: Postmates is currently available in more than 4,200 cities throughout the U.S. in all 50 states and D.C.

 Coronavirus: Postmates offers contact-free delivery choices and encourages customers to report if their delivery person appears unwell.
-The company has set up a Fleet Relief Fund to help employees with COVID-19 medical expenses.
-If a Fleet member tests positive, they get two weeks of paid sick leave from the fund.
+The company set up a Fleet Relief Fund to help employees with COVID-19 medical expenses.

-Instacart helps you shop online and get your groceries delivered from neighborhood stores, sometimes within the hour — or you can pick up your order at the store.
-Just add items to your cart and a store employee will put your order together.
+Instacart is a grocery delivery app helps you shop online and get your groceries delivered from neighborhood stores, sometimes within the hour — or you can pick up your order at the store.
+Just add items to your cart and a shopper will put your order together.
 You can get anything from groceries and produce to liquor and household items from more than 20,000 retailers in North America, including Aldi, Publix, Costco, H-E-B, Wegmans, Lucky, Smart & Final, Safeway, Stater Bros, Petco, and CVS.

-Availability: With more than 350 retail partners, Instacart delivers from 20,000 retailers in 5,500 cities including San Francisco, Los Angeles, Miami, New York, Chicago, Austin, Washington D.C., Houston, Atlanta, and many others across the U.S. and Canada.
+Availability: Instacart delivers from 25,000 grocery stores in 5,500 cities including San Francisco, Los Angeles, Miami, New York, Chicago, Austin, Washington D.C., Houston, Atlanta, and many others across the U.S. and Canada.

 Fee: Retailers set the prices of items delivered on Instacart — sometimes they match in-store prices and sometimes not.
 Some stores opt for a flat percentage to cover the cost of the service.
 Delivery fees depend on the size of your order and the delivery time, and you will get the exact fee in advance during checkout.
-Orders must total $10 or more.
+Delivery fees start at $4, but there may be other associated fees, like a busy pricing fee.
+Instacart also has an Express membership that provides free delivery on orders $35 or more.

 Delivery.com is another delivery service that goes beyond the menu.
 You can get lunch, groceries, a bottle of wine, or even get your dry cleaning with this app.
 Similar to Grubhub and Seamless, Delivery.com doesn’t charge you a fee to use its service.
 Instead, the company makes its money by taking a small percentage of your pre-tip subtotal.